Chinese People's Political Consultative Conference: History

 The origins of the conference date prior to the existence of the People's Republic of China.
 During negotiations between the Chinese Communist Party and the Kuomintang in 1945, the two parties agreed to open multiparty talks on post-World War II political reforms via a Political Consultative Conference.
 This was included in the Double Tenth Agreement.
 This agreement was implemented by the National Government of the Republic of China, who organized the first Political Consultative Assembly from 10 to 31 January 1946.
 Representatives of the Kuomintang, CCP, Young China Party, and China Democratic League, as well as independent delegates, attended the conference in Chongqing.

 After major successes in the civil war, the CCP, on 1 May 1948, invited the other political parties, popular organizations and community leaders to form a new Political Consultative Conference to discuss a new state and new coalition government.

-In 1949, with the CCP having gained control of most of mainland China, they organized a "new" Political Consultative Conference in September, inviting delegates from various friendly parties to attend and discuss the establishment of a new state.
+In 1949, with the CCP having gained control of most of mainland China, it organized a "new" Political Consultative Conference in September, inviting delegates from various friendly parties to attend and discuss the establishment of a new state.
 This conference was then renamed the People's Political Consultative Conference.
 On 29 September 1949, the first plenary session of the Chinese People's Political Consultative Conference unanimously adopted the Common Program as the basic political program for the country.
 The conference approved the new national anthem, flag, capital city, and state name, and elected the first government of the People's Republic of China.

 From 1949 to 1954, the conference became the de facto legislature of the PRC.
 During this period, it issued nearly 3,500 laws, laying the foundations of the newly established PRC.
 In 1954, the Constitution transferred legislative functions to the National People's Congress.